GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-children/index.md

 is considered a parent role to the child role/s.

 Lighthouse fails this audit,
-when it finds a parent role that's missing it's child role/s.
+when it finds a parent role that's missing its child role/s.
-In the example Lighthouse audit above, the `list` role requires a group of `listitem` roles.
+In the example Lighthouse audit above, the `list` role requires a group of child elements with `listitem` roles.
-Since there's no `listitem` role defined, the audit fails.
+Since there are no children with a `listitem` role defined, the audit fails.
 This makes sense,
-as it would be confusing to have a list without list items.
+as it would be confusing to have a list without any list items.

 ## How this audit impacts overall Lighthouse score

-Todo.
-I have no idea how accessibility scoring is working!
+Lighthouse will flag this as a medium severity issue.
+It is important to fix, and may break the experience for users.
+In the example above, the element may still be announced as a list, but the number of items within the list may be unclear.

 ## How to check for required child roles